Prerequisites

 At least one year of consistent yoga asana practice (2-3 times per week), and a basic understanding of vinyasa yoga.

-Trainees are required to take 5 vinyasa classes (from 5 different teachers), and 5 non- vinyasa classes (such as Kundalini, Iyengar, Yin, etc) prior to the training, and take notes on these classes.
+Trainees are asked to take 3 vinyasa classes (from 3 different teachers), and 3 non- vinyasa classes (such as Kundalini, Iyengar, Yin, etc) prior to the training, and take notes on these classes.
 Include in your notes what you loved about the class & teacher, what you didn’t like, their musical choices, how the teacher entered the room & engaged students prior to class, sequencing, adjustments, language, how the teacher moved about the room, did they demo, how your body felt during & after, and anything else that struck you.
 Please bring these notes with you to training.

 Watch the Ayurveda Snax series on FigFlix.
 This series is included in your program payment.
 Once we receive your program deposit, we'll send you a link to access this series.